 4. Why and How We Share Your Information

 We may share your information when you specifically direct us to do so.
-Examples of situations where we share your information with your consent include:
+Examples of these situations include:

 - Financing providers.
-If and to the extent you authorize us to do so, we may share your information with home financing providers, including Opendoor Home Loans LLC and other third-party lenders.
+If and to the extent you authorize us to do so, we may share your information with home financing providers, including Opendoor Home Loans LLC.

 - Other potential home buyers.
 Sometimes Opendoor is not able to purchase a home.
-In these instances, we may work with other potential home buyers, including institutional buyers, to try to find a purchaser for the home.
-In other cases, we may determine that one of our home buyer partners may be able to make a better offer for your home than Opendoor.
-In these circumstances, with your consent, we may share your information with these potential buyers.
+In these instances, we may work with trusted institutional home buyers to try to find a purchaser for the home.
+In other cases, one of these buyers may be able to make a better offer for your home than Opendoor.
+In these circumstances, we may share your information with these potential buyers.

 - Other related partners with whom you ask us to share your information.
 Opendoor will share your personal information with other parties at your direction.